 Solve this problem with one-on-one tutoring.
 Math skills are essential, whether your child grows up to be an engineer or pursues a non-STEM field, and a good math foundation leads to success on the SAT, success in college, and success in life.
 Hiring a math tutor now means giving your child a foundation in math that will last a lifetime.

 The key is to make tutoring sound like it’s an awesome opportunity, not a punishment.
-Tie the tutoring in to the other engineering projects you’re running around the home, like your domino Rube Goldberg machine — the more your kid learns, the bigger she’ll be able to build that machine.
-Make sure you choose a tutor who is willing to have fun with math and help your child unlock all of math’s possibilities.
+Tie the tutoring into the other engineering projects you’re running around the home, like your domino Rube Goldberg machine — the more your kid learns, the bigger she’ll be able to build that machine.
+Make sure you choose a tutor who is willing to have fun with math and help your child unlock all of the math possibilities.